Interpreting Lambda Calculus in Domain-Valued Random Variables: Background on Boolean-Valued Set Theory

 \section{Background on Boolean-Valued Set Theory}

 In this section we describe how statements and proofs in ordinary set theory can be re-interpreted in a Boolean-valued sense.
-This interpretation is originally due to Dana Scott~\cite{Scott67} and Robert Solovay, textbook expositions can be found in \cite[Chapter 14]{jech} and \cite{bell}.
-The reader who wishes to ignore set theory entirely and rephrase results using topos theory (taking responsibility for redoing the proofs) should skip to Section \ref{SetoidSection}.
+This interpretation is originally due to Scott and Solovay~\cite{Scott67,jech,bell}.

 Throughout this section we let $A$ be an arbitrary complete Boolean algebra.
-The idea is that $A$ will play the role that two-element Boolean algebra $2$ plays in ordinary logic.
+It will play the role that the two-element Boolean algebra $2$ plays in ordinary logic.
 We can build up the class of $A$-valued sets, $V^A$, by considering an $A$-valued set $X$ to be a partial function that assigns to each element $x$ of its domain the amount, valued in $A$, that $x$ is an element of $X$.
-More accurately, we build up $V^A$ by the following iterative construction, which generalizes von Neumann's construction:
+We build up $V^A$ by the following generalization of von Neumann's construction: